miteshviradiya/miteshviradiya.github.io/diamondbroker/privacypolicy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Diamond Broker unless otherwise defined in this Privacy Policy.

+**Permission used by the application**

+Following permission is being used by the application

+*   Storage Permission: Application asked for this permission in order to store backups of app record locally and for image picking functionality
+*   Camera Permission: Application asked for this permission in order to capture the image of selling records
+>   Note: If the user wants than they can avoid these permissions which does not impact the basic function of the application

 **Information Collection and Use**

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.